-There are also shorter-term, summer month contracts to be found as well in some summer camps and summer schools.
-In Asia, demand for English teachers is so high that schools and recruiters are interviewing and hiring year around.
+There are also shorter-term, summer-month contracts.
+These short-term TEFL contracts can be found in some summer camps and summer schools.
+In Asia, the demand for English teachers is so high that schools and recruiters are interviewing and hiring year-round.
 In most cases (exceptions include schools in Thailand, Cambodia and Vietnam), schools in Asia will interview and hire you in advance from your home country and you will sign your contract prior to your departure for Asia.

-Those seeking contracts to teach English in Persian Gulf countries of the Middle East like the United Arab Emirates (including Dubai and Abu Dhabi), Qatar, Saudi Arabia and Oman, should expect to sign contracts for 9-12 months, or in some cases, 24 months (two years).
+Those seeking contracts to teach English in Persian Gulf countries of the Middle East like the United Arab Emirates (including Dubai and Abu Dhabi), Qatar, Saudi Arabia and Oman, should expect to sign 9-12 month contracts, or in some cases 24 months (2 years) contracts.
 Schools in these nations offer some great benefits for teaching in those countries, including free airfare, housing and paid vacation, and so anticipate signing on for at least a year to receive such benefits.

-Remember your TEFL/TESOL Certification is lifetime and recognized the world over so you will have options!
-If you are interested in just working part-time, there are many language schools that will be likely be keen to employ you and you can often find many private tutoring abroad and even in your home community in the U.S., Canada or wherever you may live.
-Remember, however, that in many locales you may need to work full time to earn enough to support yourself.
+Remember your TEFL/TESOL Certification is lifetime and recognized all around the world so you will have options!
+If you are interested in just working part-time, there are many language schools that will likely be keen to employ you and you can often find many private tutoring abroad and even in your home community in the U.S., Canada or wherever you may live.
+However, in many locations, bear in mind that you may need to work full-time to earn enough to support yourself.

 Another way TEFL grads use their training is to add online English language teaching, which enables you to work part-time from anywhere in the world while honing your skills and adding an extra revenue stream to your bottom line, now to mention more experience on your resume.